Learning of Colors from Color Names: Distribution and Point Estimation: Experimental Setup

 \subsection{Implementation}

-The implementation of the CDEST and baseline models was in the Julia programming language \parencite{Julia}.
-The full implementation is included in the supplementary materials. can be downloaded from the GitHub repository.\footnote{Implementation source is at \url{https://github.com/oxinabox/ColoringNames.jl}} It makes heavy use of the MLDataUtils.jl\footnote{MLDataUtils.jl is available from \url{https://github.com/JuliaML/MLDataUtils.jl}} and TensorFlow.jl,\footnote{TensorFlow.jl is available from \url{https://github.com/malmaud/TensorFlow.jl}} packages. the latter of which we enhanced significantly to allow for this work to be carried out.
+The implementation of all the models was in the Julia programming language \parencite{Julia}.
+The full implementation can be downloaded from the GitHub repository.\footnote{Implementation source is at \url{https://github.com/oxinabox/ColoringNames.jl}} The machine learning components makes heavy use of the MLDataUtils.jl\footnote{MLDataUtils.jl is available from \url{https://github.com/JuliaML/MLDataUtils.jl}} and TensorFlow.jl \parencite{TensorFlowJulia} packages, the latter of which was enhanced significantly to allow for this work to be carried out.
+The discretization and the KDE for the \empmodel{} is done using KernalDensityEstimation.jl. \footnote{KernalDensityEstimation.jl is available from \url{https://github.com/JuliaStats/KernelDensity.jl}} The training data is managed with DataDeps.jl \parencite{2018arXiv180801091W}.